03difoha/1-day-coding/README.md

 ![](assets/hipsterlogogenerator.png)

-If you want a logo We recommend [hipsterlogogenerator.com](https://www.hipsterlogogenerator.com) for quick and easy hipster logos :)
+If you want a logo I recommend [hipsterlogogenerator.com](https://www.hipsterlogogenerator.com) for quick and easy hipster logos :)

 > Take a couple of minutes to quickly make your own fancy logo.